dsraj1/code-risk-analyzer-cli-plugin/cra-cli.md

 * If the path contains Maven files, this command uses `mvn` to build a list of dependencies.
 In this scenario, the `bom-generate` command requires the `mvn` command to be available.
 * If the path contains Gradle files, this command uses `gradle` to build a list of dependencies.
 In this scenario, the `bom-generate` command requires the `gradle` command to be available.
 * If the path contains Node.js `package-json` files and this command is used to generate a corresponding `package-lock.json` file, the `bom-generate` command uses `npm` to build the package-lock.json file.
 In this scenario, the command requires the `npm` command to be available.
-* If the path contains the Python requirements.txt file, the command uses `pip` to generate the package dependencies.
+* If the path contains the Python `requirements.txt` or `pyproject.toml` files, the command uses `pip` to generate the package dependencies.
 In this scenario, the `bom-generate`command requires the `pip` command to be available.
 Both Python version 2 and Python version 3 are supported.

 If you are using Dockerfiles, make sure to log in to your container registry from where the base images are to be pulled.